Sunway Logo

 • Priority boarding

-• Champagne and a basket of fruit on arrival
+• Champagne and fruit basket on arrival

 • Butler service

-• An assortment of sweet or savoury canapés and a basket of fruit every day
+• An assortment of sweet or savoury canapés and fruit basket every day

-• A lounge with armchair, double sofa bed and TV
+• A lounge with armchair, double sofa bed (160 x 190 cm), and second TV

-• A bedroom with king-size bed (180 x 200 cm) or two single beds (90 x 200 cm) and TV
+• A bedroom with king-size bed (180 x 200 cm) or two single beds (90 x 200 cm)

-• A bathroom with shower, balneo bathtub and smart mirror
+• A bathroom with shower, Balneo bathtub and smart mirror

-• A one-hour spa care for one person in the well-being space, chosen from the facial and body treatments on offer
+• A one-hour spa treatments per person (for 2 people) in the well-being space, chosen from the facial and body treatments on offer

 • Two panoramic sliding bay windows